 Folks on the opposite side of the aisle will tout the capability-packed little buggers as excellent life-saving resources so long as they are functional and powered, both of which become more and more certain all the time as portable off-grid power generation tech permeates the market and the phones themselves grow ever more efficient and rugged.

-Whatever your misgivings about electronic devices in 2019, you would be a fool to not take advantage of their wondrous capability to improve your survival chances by storing a literal survival library’s worth of knowledge in their spacious memory.
+Whatever your misgivings about electronic devices, you would be a fool to not take advantage of their wondrous capability to improve your survival chances by storing a literal survival library’s worth of knowledge in their spacious memory.

 There is one old piece sage prepper advice that goes something like “Wisdom weighs nothing,” the moral being that what you know does not weigh anything, and so therefore the more you know the more you should be able to do afield or at home, and it does not cost you a gram to tote that knowledge around with you.